Home > The Library > Etymology Day, Part 2

-Etymology Day, Part 2
+Etymology Day, Part Two

 For Part 2 in an ongoing series of words and phrases I have wondered about their meanings, we are greeted with far-fetched and foible.
 For some reason, my days have been filled with wondrous f-words.
 No, not that f-word!